 Dodo Bird Skeleton Replica Height 27 inches.
 Dodo Bird Skeleton Replica is museum quality polyurethane cast.
 Made in USA.
-Raphus cucullatus is the scientific name.
-Original cast is from a Royal Ontario Museum Specimen.
+Original cast from a Royal Ontario Museum Specimen.
 Our precise skeleton can be used as a teaching tool, museum skeleton exhibit, home decor skeleton, or office decor skeleton.
 Made in USA.
 Skeleton is mounted.
 Call for shipping quote: 509-951-3557.

 The skull, trunk and pelvic limbs were peramorphic, meaning that they changed considerably with age.
 The Dodo bird or Raphus cucullatus shared several other traits with the Rodrigues solitaire, such as features of the pelvis, and sternum, as well as their large size.

 It differed in other aspects, such as being more robust and shorter than the solitaire, having a larger skull and beak, a rounded skull roof, and smaller orbits.

 The dodo neck and legs were proportionally shorter, and it did not possess an equivalent to the knob present on the solitaire’s wrists.